-Programs & Centers
+Programs and Centers

 An undergraduate student in CEHD can serve as a student teacher at The College School, support individuals with disabilities at our Center for Disabilities Studies or participate in research at our Laboratory Preschool.

-Our Delaware Academy for School Leadership and National Leadership Consortium provide professional development and practical solutions for administrators.
-And our Center for Disabilities Studies supports individuals with disabilities in their quest to lead successful, integrated lives.
+Our Delaware Academy for School Leadership and National Leadership Consortium provide professional development for administrators.
+And our Center for Disabilities Studies assists individuals with disabilities lead successful, integrated lives.

 The Education Resource Center and Professional Development Center for Educators provide training, curriculum materials, books, manipulatives and multi-media tools for educators at UD and in the community.